-Interest Rate in Turkey averaged 58.24 percent from 1990 until 2021, reaching an all time high of 500 percent in March of 1994 and a record low of 4.50 percent in May of 2013.
+The benchmark interest rate in Turkey was last recorded at 45 percent.
+Interest Rate in Turkey averaged 57.69 percent from 1990 until 2024, reaching an all time high of 500.00 percent in March of 1994 and a record low of 4.50 percent in May of 2013.
 This page provides the latest reported value for - Turkey Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Turkey Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.
+Turkey Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2024.

-Interest Rate in Turkey is expected to be 19.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Turkey Interest Rate is projected to trend around 12.50 percent in 2022, according to our econometric models.
+The benchmark interest rate in Turkey was last recorded at 45 percent.
+Interest Rate in Turkey is expected to be 45.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Interest Rate is projected to trend around 25.00 percent in 2025 and 12.00 percent in 2026, according to our econometric models.